bakanano/CS335-Assignment-4/README.md

 * Displays all the items available for purchasing in Dunedin Dairy Shop.
 * User can dynamically search for a product meaning that the search will filter as the user types e.g "cheese"

+# Location
+* Displays a map of Dunedin Dairy Shop and address details
+* Allows users to download the shop's vCard to add to their devices